ArsalanS83/J2EEPaymentService/README.md

 # J2EEPaymentService
-Web based, multi-user payment service using Java Enterprise Edition (J2EE) technologies.
+Web based, multi-user payment service using Java Enterprise Edition (J2EE) technologies completed as part of my Web Applications and Services final year module at university.

+Download the Project ZIP file in the repo which contains everything to run the application.

 ## Overview